|AMHCA Home Study Opportunities|

 We offer special pricing for members on AMHCA home-study programs.
 Watch a past webinar (below) or read an article in the Journal of Mental Health Counseling, take the quiz and pass to earn your CE.

-NEW!
 Introduction to the new AMHCA Code of Ethics

 Risk Prevention: Compliance with Ethical Standards and Best Practices

 Practice for Profit: Charge what you're worth and fill your appointment book by dropping your money issues!

 New Roles for CMHCs in Treating Eating Disorders

 Dr. James Messina is back to give us the knowledge, terminology and communication skills that are needed in integrated settings.